 San Giovanni opens on December 29th, Santa Maria Maggiore on January 1st, and San Paolo on January 5th.
 These three papal basilicas will all close on Dec.
 28, 2025.

-Top Tips for Visiting Rome During the Jubilee
+Top Tips for Visiting During the Rome Jubilee

-As Rome is expected to be bustling with pilgrims from around the world during the Jubilee.
+Rome is expected to be bustling with pilgrims from around the world during the Jubilee.
 To make the most of your visit:

 - Plan Ahead: Book accommodations and transportation well in advance, as availability will be limited.
 We have plenty of recommendations on where to stay in Rome as well as the best hotels and apartments.